LaunchPadLab/opex-public/gists/open-source-maintainer-guidelines.md

 This guideline follows from the previous one.
 If contribution is straightforward and low-risk, it allows developers to work uninterrupted and alleviates your workload as a maintainer.
 This is ultimately subjective, but some practices that can help lower the bar to contribution are:

 1. Adding a [template](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates#pull-request-templates) for incoming PRs ([issue templates](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates#issue-templates) exist as well).
+Here's a simple example from [lp-components](https://github.com/LaunchPadLab/lp-components/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
 1. Preemptively commenting any unintuitive code in the library.
 1. Adhering to semantic versioning on releases.
 1. Requiring tests and documentation for all new features and bug fixes.